Iliyabel/SmartCanvasSearch/README.md

     python -m nltk.downloader punkt_tab
     ```

-5.  **Weaviate (Optional):**
+5.  **Weaviate**
-    * If you are using Weaviate you will need to install docker, and then run the docker command provided in the code.
+    * You will need to install docker, and then run the docker command provided in the code.
-    * If you are using ChromaDB, no additional steps are needed.

 6.  **Canvas API Credentials:**
     * Obtain your Canvas API credentials (API URL and API key) from your Canvas instance.
-    * Add them to your configuration file or environment variables.
+    * Add them to your environment variables file (.env) named 'APITOKEN'.

 ## Usage